Skip to content

 ]'

 Datagrams are framed onto the agent↔edge QUIC tunnel (length-prefixed, up to 64 KiB).
-Sessions are reaped after 60s of inactivity on either side.
+The edge reaps a session after 60s of inactivity; set idle_timeout_secs per service (1–3600) for flows whose keepalives are further apart.

 Each agent boot reconciles the hub against the agent’s env: added entries are upserted, removed entries are deleted.
 The env is the source of truth — run at most one agent per tenant.